In honor of World Cancer Day, I want to talk about how to pull together a chemo care bag.

 MAKE A WARM HAT

 A warm hat made from fleece or soft, machine-washable yarn is a great thing to include in your bag.
-(A Create To Donate fleece beanie pattern is coming soon!)
+I even have a free reversible fleece beanie pattern you’ll love!

 Please note: The inside of the hat shouldn’t have any seams or rough edges.